mjpritchard/test-decap-help/content/docs/batch-computing/slurm-scheduler-overview.md

 weight: 20
 ---

-This article gives an overview of the Slurm Scheduler.

 ## What is a Job Scheduler?

-A job scheduler, or "batch" scheduler, is a tool that manages how user jobs are queued and run on a set of compute resources.
+A job or batch scheduler, is a tool that manages how user jobs are queued and run on a set of compute resources.
 In the case of LOTUS the compute resources are the set of compute nodes that make up the [LOTUS hardware]({{< ref "lotus-cluster-specification" >}}).
 Each user can submit jobs to the scheduler which then decides which jobs to run and where to